- November 22nd is the deadline to apply for graduation

 - Guests will be sitting approximately 1 hour

-- Special needs guests, with wheelchairs, oxygen tanks, walkers, etc.,may sit in the last three reserved rows on either side of the auditorium with one escort, ask the ushers for assistance
+- Special needs guests with wheelchairs, oxygen tanks, walkers, hearing impairments etc., along with one escort, should ask the usher for seating in reserved areas.

 - Placing chairs in any location, standing in any location, sitting in aisles, etc., are fire code violations and will not be permitted